-On 28 April 2017, the Shareholders' Meeting confirmed Karen Guerra as a director.
+The Shareholders' Meeting held on 28 April 2017 confirmed Karen Guerra as a director.

 The CVs of the Directors are available in the Investors section of the website www.camparigroup.com, as appended to the list elected during the above-mentioned Shareholders' Meeting.